JOIN US …

 Why Dance?

 The #1 reason is because it’s FUN!
-It’s exhilarating, an easy way to get in some steps, and connect with people.
+It’s exhilarating and a gratifying way to get in some steps while connecting with people.